PipatSamapuak/Worldy-Music-at-Your-Fingertips/README.md

 We all feel rather proud, after only 6 weeks of coding to colaborate and complete such a task is greatfully satisfying.

+# Features for the Future

+* Play button opens chosen radio station to another page with clean & polished CSS
+* A list of preiously listened to stations when reloading the page

 # License

 Please refer to the LICENSE in the repo.